EndPointCorp/end-point-blog/2020/12/04/demonstrating-quickbooks-desktop-sdk.html.md

     }
 }

-//  Catch any exceptions that occur and report them in the response catch (Exception ex)
+// Catch any exceptions that occur and report them in the response. catch (Exception ex)
 {
     // < Handle the exception here >
 }

-// Finally close connection & session no matter what happens finally
+// Finally close connection & session no matter what happens. finally
 {
     sessMgr.EndSession();